-On December 20, 2018, the Company issued and sold to BlackRock approximately 2,356,000 common shares at a purchase price of \$52.13 per share, and warrants to purchase approximately 470,000 common shares at an exercise price of \$65.16 per share, subject to customary anti-dilution adjustments.
+In December 2018, we issued and sold to BlackRock, Inc. ('BlackRock'') approximately 2,356,000 common shares at a purchase price of \$52.13 per share, and warrants to purchase approximately 470,000 common shares at an exercise price of \$65.16 per share, subject to customary anti-dilution adjustments.
 The warrants are exercisable at BlackRock's option for four years from the date of issuance.
-The warrants may be exercisable through cash exercise or net issue exercise with cash settlement at the sole discretion of the Company.
-The gross proceeds received of approximately \$122,788 were allocated to the common shares and the warrants and recorded within stockholders' equity.
-In connection with this transaction, the Company incurred total transaction costs of approximately \$4,627 and recorded them as a reduction in equity.
+The warrants may be exercisable through cash exercise or net issue exercise with cash settlement at our sole discretion.